piranna/xbmc-strm-collection/trunk/MC360 v1.x Video Marketplace Mod/README.txt

-MC360 monster mod by timdog82001
+MC360 monster mod by timdog82001 (ElenionTolto)

+For suggestions, requests, comments, criticism, bug reports, or anything at all, go to the original thread at http://forums.xbox-scene.com/index.php?act=ST&f=193&t=593354

 1. XBMC Video Marketplace / Script  Marketplace